mysql/mysql-ndb-operator/docs/getting-started.md

 kubectl delete ndb example-ndb
 ```
 This will delete all the data, the pods running the MySQL Cluster nodes and also delete all other associated K8s resources created by the NDB Operator.

+## Further reading

+Please read the documentation on [NdbPodSpec](NdbPodSpec-doc.md) to understand more about how to assign MySQL Cluster nodes on desired worker nodes.
+The document also explains the defaults defined by the NDB Operator and how that affects the schduling behaviour.